-- BEST BANG FOR THE BUCK: CHAPIN 20000 Garden Sprayer
+- BEST BANG FOR THE BUCK: Chapin International 20000 Lawn and Garden Sprayer

-- BEST BATT.-POWER HANDHELD: Scotts 190567 Lithium-Ion Battery Powered Pump
+- BEST BATT.-POWER HANDHELD: Scotts Professional 190567 Battery-Powered Sprayer

-What to Consider When Choosing the Best Pump Sprayers
+What to Consider When Choosing the Best Pump Sprayer

 - Backpack sprayer: A backpack sprayer has a tank with straps that allow the user to carry the sprayer on their back.
 This type of sprayer has a greater volume than a handheld sprayer, and the design makes it easier to carry.